-The Documentary Is In, And Enjoying An 'Undeniable Golden Age'
+The Documentary Is In — And Enjoying — An 'Undeniable Golden Age'

 "We're very excited about that, especially the opportunity to tell stories that really have been ignored over the years," West says.

-RBG is also nominated for an Oscar against Minding the Gap, Hale County This Morning, This Evening and Of Fathers and Sons.
+RBG is also nominated for the documentary feature Oscar against Minding the Gap, Hale County This Morning, This Evening and Of Fathers and Sons.

 Thom Powers is host of the podcast Pure Nonfiction and a programmer for the Toronto International Film Festival.
 He says we're in "an undeniable golden age for documentary filmmaking."

-Note: A previous version of this story misspelled Ruth Bader Ginsburg's last name as Ginsberg.